Erick-INCS/linux-tmp-shared-global-vars/README.md

 ```

 ## Alias
-Optionally you can reate an alias.
+Optionally you can create an alias.
 ```shell
 echo alias gb='global' >> ~/.bashrc